Menu

 Ireland - Underwritten by the Irish Genealogical Society International

-• Three Hoffman Research Library workstations offer free access to Irish Ancestors by John Grenham, a rich resource guide covering places, churches, surnames and variants, census substitutes, and more.
+• Irish Ancestors: Three Hoffman Research Library workstations offer free access to Irish Ancestors by John Grenham, a rich resource guide covering places, churches, surnames and variants, census substitutes, and more.
 This access is not available outside the library, but personal access from home can be purchased on a daily, monthly, or annual basis at JohnGrenham.com.
 How to use the workstation Tracing Your Irish Ancestors video

 Sweden - These subscriptions are underwritten by the Swedish Genealogical Society of Minnesota.
 Guide to Swedish Databases (SGSM)